Sign up to receive beautynews, product samples, couponsand more.

 L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray

-Step 1: Start with freshly washed hair.
-Before you begin styling your look, shampoo and condition.
+Before you begin styling your look, shampoo and condition your hair.

-Step 2: Add texture.
-Once you’ve towel-dried your hair—remember to pat, not rub—spritz your hair with some wave spray.
-Be sure to flip your hair and spritz the underside of your hair in order for your hairstyle to look as voluminous as possible.
+Once you’ve towel-dried your hair—remember to pat, not rub—spritz your hair with a wave spray.
+Be sure to flip your head over and spritz the underside of your mane, too so that your hairstyle looks as voluminous as possible.

-Step 5: Add accent braids.
 Sure, you could stop once your waves are in place, but why not take it a step further?
-To really up the ante, take a few small sections on the underside of your hair to create an array of mini classic and fishtail braids.
+To really up the ante, take a few small sections from the underside of your hair and create an array of mini classic and fishtail braids.
 Paired with textured waves, you’ll look flawlessly boho chic.

-From red carpets to the streets, fuss-free sleek strands are dominating the hair game.
-Want to get in on the celeb-approved ‘do?
-We’ve got you covered if you have damaged hair.
+From red carpet beauty to street style, fuss-free, sleek strands are dominating the hair game.
+Want to get in on this celeb-approved ‘do?
+We’ve got you covered.